 4.3 Standard for exceeding expectations

-In order to exceed expectations, the faculty member must significantly and consistently exceed the standards set forth in the Statement of Faculty Responsibility (SME).
-Faculty performance that exceeds expectations must demonstrate sustained and clearly recognizable excellence across the entire five years of the review period in at least one area of teaching, scholarship, and service that corresponds to a significant area of effort distribution as defined in the SME.
+In order to exceed expectations, the faculty member must significantly and consistently exceed the standards set forth in the Statement of Faculty Responsibility (SFR).
+Faculty performance that exceeds expectations must demonstrate sustained and clearly recognizable excellence across the entire five years of the review period in at least one area of teaching, scholarship, and service that corresponds to a significant area of effort distribution as defined in the SFR.
 This accomplishment must be consistent with the increased expectations associated with the ranks of Associate and Full Professor, respectively.